Skip to main contentSkip to search

 Ontario vs Manitoba: Autism Services and Funding Compared

-Manitoba's Chicken Chicken autism program takes a different approach than Ontario's OAP.
+Manitoba's Chickadee Program, delivered through Children's disABILITY Services, takes a needs-based approach to preschool autism funding, while Ontario's OAP relies on individualized funding with multi-year waits.
 Compare funding models, wait times, and service access between the two provinces.

 Quick Summary